“What did the critics say?” “Seventy-three” →2 min read Published by Lee Reamsnyder Permalink

-Roger Ebert has a nice piece about the backlash against Inception.
+Roger Ebert has a nice piece (now sadly offline) about the backlash against Inception.
 He laments,

 In the “open marketplace of ideas,” it is believed, the better ones will eventually rise to the top.
 Sites like Rotten Tomatoes are where critics bring their ideas to market, but some readers come only to window-shop.
 It is a melancholy fact that for some, ideas have been replaced by the Meter reading itself.